 Download the installer

 To download the Cluster ActiveGate installer

-Log into your Dynatrace Server and select Home from the navigation menu to enter the Dynatrace Cluster Management Console.
+In the Dynatrace menu, go to Home to enter the Dynatrace Cluster Management Console.

 Click the browse […] button and select Add new Cluster ActiveGate.

 Click Windows or Linux, depending on your operating system.

 You can then choose one of the following ActiveGate purposes:

 - Route traffic: Use your Cluster ActiveGate to route OneAgent, public synthetic, mobile and Real User Monitoring, and REST API traffic.

 - Run synthetic monitors from a private location: Use your Cluster ActiveGate to run synthetic monitors from a private location.
 A synthetic-enabled ActiveGate is used exclusively to run synthetic monitors.
 A clean ActiveGate installation set to Synthetic monitoring will disable all other ActiveGate features, including communication with OneAgents.